srand/pam/README.rst

 Toolchains
 ----------
-The following builting toolchains are available:
+The following builtin toolchains are available:

 - linux-pam-gcc
 - linux-arm-pam-gcc